 One got over this complication by numbering

 the reels very carefully for each programme, the job of the duty Make-up

 Editor.
 He spaced each sequence with a countdown leader and scratched

-the film with cue dots four seconds from the
+the film with cue dots four seconds from the end of each

-machines and ‘motored’ from one machine to the other as it was called, stopping each machine and
+from one machine to the other as it was called, stopping each machine and

 re-setting on the short leader at the start of the next sequence, ready to

 run it again when the next set of cue dots flashed by.
 Blink and you

 missed it!
 The whole news story might last only 30 seconds.
 It

 was a two-man job running these films but when things got busy you sometimes

 found yourself running both machines.

 On one occasion when we were working into

 two studios at once for BBC1 and BBC2, two of us moved the chairs out of

-the way and moved around one another to run five
+the way and moved around one another to run five machines

-they were coming in.
+were coming in.
 If it hadn’t been for the simple numbering

 routine for the reels and the calling and running of them from the